JuliaDynamics/Associations.jl/docs/src/generalized_entropy.md

 # Generalized entropy

-The following two functionss are used for probability and entropy estimation:
+The following two functions are used for probability and entropy estimation:

 * [`probabilities`](@ref) which computes probability distributions of given datasets
 * [`genentropy`](@ref) which uses the output of [`probabilities`](@ref), or a set of